Updated: 2 days ago

 8. Critical analysis essay.

-I do, perhaps, take minor issue with one part of Chris Baldick’s definition (forgive me, Chris!) in that I do not consider the essay to be a minor literary form.
+I take minor issue with one part of Chris Baldick’s definition (forgive me, Chris!) in that I do not consider the essay to be a minor literary form.
 What does that term mean, anyway?
 What are the major literary forms?
-Oh, I appreciate an essay can be shabbily and weakly composed, but is that a reflection of the form, or a criticism of the creator of the piece, who is lacking focus and experience?
+Oh, I appreciate an essay can be composed in a shabby and weak way, but is that a reflection of the form, or a criticism of the creator of the piece, who is lacking focus and experience?
 Baldick provides examples in his entry for ‘essay’ in the Oxford Concise Dictionary of Literary Terms of notable essayists, none of whom, I would argue, were engaged in using a minor literary form: Michel de Montaigne, Francis Bacon, Addison, Steele, Hazlitt, Emerson, D. H. Lawrence, and Virginia Woolf. (p.
 87)

-On a final note, I want to give you some notion of what is coming for this section of my website, i.e., what I currently have planned.
+On a final note, I want to give you some notion of what I also have planned for this section of my website.
 To my Short Story and Essay categories I intend to add a ‘Writer’s Block’ category, which will comprise both short stories and essays, depending on the next-in-line writing exercise suggested in Jason Rekulak’s The Writer’s Block: 786 Ideas to Jump-Start Your Imagination.
 Once these entries appear, select the ‘Writer’s Block’ category to pull any related story or essay up.
 The first of these (in the order presented in Rekulak’s chunky block book) will be ‘Describe your first brush with danger,’ which is accompanied by a monochrome photo of a child playing with matches.
 Epic.

 Oxford Concise Dictionary of Literary Terms, ed. by Chris Baldick (New York: Oxford University Press, 2004).
 MasterClass, ‘How Long Should a Short Story Be?’, Word Count Guide: How Long Is a Book, Short Story, or Novella?, 2021 <https://www.masterclass.com/articles/word-count-guide> [accessed 2 September 2022].
 MasterClass, ‘What Is an Essay?’, Writing 101: The 8 Common Types of Essays, 2021 <https://www.masterclass.com/articles/guide-to-common-types-of-essays> [accessed 14 September 2022].
 MasterClass, ‘What Is an Essay?’
 Jason Rekulak, The Writer’s Block: 786 Ideas to Jump-Start Your Imagination (Philadelphia: Running Press, 2001).